Best Gold Mutual Funds in India (2026)

 Disclaimer: Please note that the above list of the best gold mutual funds is for educational purposes only, and is not recommendatory.
 Please do your own research or consult your financial advisor before investing.
 The data is derived from Tickertape Mutual Fund Screener and is subject to real-time updates.

-Note: The data on the list of the best gold investment funds is from 17th September 2025.
+Note: The data on the list of the best gold investment funds is from 13th May 2026.
 This data is derived from the Tickertape Mutual Funds Screener.

-- 5Y CAGR: Sorted from highest to lowest
+- 5Y CAGR: Sorted from Highest to Lowest

-Pro Tip: You can use Tickertape’s Mutual Fund Screener to research and evaluate funds with over 50+ pre-loaded filters and parameters.
+🚀 Pro Tip: You can use Tickertape’s Mutual Fund Screener to research and evaluate funds with over 50+ pre-loaded filters and parameters.

 Overview of the Gold Mutual Funds